Lammy ‘not informed of key details’ when questioned about prisoner release error

 A string of influential figures in the justice system have warned that the crisis in prisons has made errors more likely.

-The latest is Andy Slaughter, the Labour chair of the Commons justice committee.
+The latest is Andy Slaughter, the Labour chairman of the Commons justice committee.

 On Wednesday evening, he said events like the mistaken release “speak to a wider justice system at breaking point”.